Introduction

 Crosstabbing Multiple Data Sources

 Once you have a project with two data files, you have the ability to crosstab two questions from the separate data files.
 When you try and create crosstabs from questions in separate data files, you may be warned that you cannot crosstab questions from different data sources that do not have a relationship.
-To setup a relationship between the two data files select File > Data Sets > Relationships (see Edit Data File Relationships for more details).
+To setup a relationship between the two data files select Combine > Data Sets > By Variable (By Case) (see Edit Data File Relationships for more details).

 Once the relationship is setup, the sample size of a table will represent the number of respondents in the matched data.